gitpan/diveplan/README.txt

 Installation:

-Copy the CGI script "diveplan.cgi" to a location where it will be executed by your web server, upon request.
+Copy the CGI script "diveplan.pl" to a location where it will be executed by your web server, upon request.

 Make sure to adapt the first line ("she-bang" line) of the script,